hasura/realm-pg-sync/README.md

 This microservice syncs data between Realm cloud and Postgres on Hasura (via HasuraDB).

-### SETUP
+## Pre-requisites

+- A realm cloud instance or a self hosted realm.
+You can find instructions to set one up [here](https://github.com/hasura/realm-pg-sync/blob/master/SETUP-REALM-README.md)
+- A hasura project running on a Hasura cluster.
+You can fine instructions to set one up [here](https://github.com/hasura/realm-pg-sync/blob/master/SETUP-HASURA-README.md)

+## Setup

 - This microservice relies on a table called `tracked_tables` to keep track of the tables that need to be synced between Postgres and Realm.

-  - Head to the API console
+  - Head to your Hasura API console.
+(Instructions [here](https://github.com/hasura/realm-pg-sync/blob/master/SETUP-HASURA-README.md#api-console))
-  - Create a new table called `tracked_tables`
+  - Create a new table called `tracked_tables`(Instructions [here](https://docs.hasura.io/0.15/manual/api-console/data.html))
   - Add one column `name` (make this the primary key)
   - Click `Save`

 - Add the following secrets to your hasura cluster
   - `realm.url`: The base realm url.
 For eg: `realms://test1234567.us1.cloud.realm.io` (no `/` at the end)
   - `realm.auth.url`: The auth url for the realm.
 For eg: `https://test1234567.us1.cloud.realm.io` (no `/` at the end)
-  - `realm.user`: Username of the admin user (Create a new user using Realm studio and give it an administrator role).
+  - `realm.user`: Username of the admin user (Create a new user using Realm studio and give it an administrator role.
+You can find instructions to do this [here](https://github.com/hasura/realm-pg-sync/blob/master/SETUP-REALM-README.md#creating-an-admin-user-on-your-realm-server)).
   - `realm.password`: Password of the admin user.

   You can add secrets to your cluster by running the following command inside your hasura project directory